ferasboulala/radon-tf/README.md

 ![example](samples/phantom_sinogram.png)

 ## Setup
 This is a header only library.
 Copy the contents of `radon/` or add it in the include search path into your project.
-Then simply `#include "radon.hpp`.
+Then simply `#include "radon.hpp"`.

 ## How to Use
 Take a look at `app/radon-tf.cpp` or `benchmarks/cpu.cpp`.